CodeandSki-zz/JumpCloud/README.markdown

 will function as the back end.
 The solution should demonstrate your ability to:

 - Organize front end code
-- Inteact with an existing API
+- Interact with an existing API
 - Use a front end framework (e.g. _Angular_, _Backbone_, _React_, _Vue_ )
 - Style your work
 - Create scalable and secure code